alexdima/typescript-with-globs/README.md

 ```

 ## Using
 Take your existing `tsconfig.json` and rename it to `tsgconfig.json` (note the extra g in the name).
-Add a new property called `include` where you can use glob patterns:
+Add a new property called `filesGlob` where you can use glob patterns:
 e.g. `tsgconfig.json`:
 ```
 {